New Hire Onboarding

 Not everyone was a fan of the “Hello, I’m new” sign; and they were always excited to remove it when they were no longer the newest on the team.
 In some ways, it was a rite of passage for them.

-It’s been about two years since we first created our onboarding program – since then we’ve onboarding over 15 teammates.
+It’s been about two years since we first created our onboarding program – since then we’ve onboarded 15+ teammates.
+After their first week, new hires are ready to focus on the products and their craft.
 We received lots of great feedback from our new hires including several people saying this was their best onboarding experience they’ve had!
 While this was primarily for the Raleigh and Ft.
 Lauderdale based teams, we quickly scaled the onboarding program, checklists, and resources to the entire Product Design org!

-Since it’s first iteration, we’ve updated the program and evolved as the org has changed.
-Here are a few hightlights:
+Since the first iteration, we’ve updated the program and evolved as the org has changed.
+Here are a few highlights:

 - Maintenance – it goes without saying, but the maintenance is so much easier now!
 All materials are in our confluence or files in the cloud, so we can easily tweak materials without much effort.